nose-devs/nose/doc/writing_tests.rst

 module that also matches that expression will be run as a test.
 For the sake of compatibility with legacy unittest test cases, nose will also load tests from :class:`unittest.TestCase` subclasses just like unittest does.
-Like py.test, functional tests will be run in the order in which they appear in the module file.
-TestCase derived tests and other test classes are run in alphabetical order.
+Like py.test, nose runs functional tests in the order in which they appear in the module file.
+TestCase-derived tests and other test classes are run in alphabetical order.

 .. _py.test: http://codespeak.net/py/current/doc/test.html